 Course Overview

-Run out of the remote mountain village of Finse at the heart of the spectacular Hardangervidda plateau in Norway, the purpose of the Open Polar Training Course is to prepare individuals for participation in a polar expedition such as skiing long distance or last degree to the South or North Pole or crossing the Greenland Icecap.
+Run out of the remote mountain village of Finse at the heart of the spectacular Hardangervidda plateau in Norway, the purpose of the Polar Training Course is to prepare individuals for participation in a challenging polar expedition such as skiing long distance or an unguided last degree to the South or North Pole or crossing the Greenland Icecap.

 DOWNLOAD COURSE BROCHURE